 1. Paying to get a job

-If you are ever asked to shell out some cash in order to get a job or make some money, then run for the hills because this is a scam.
+If you are ever asked to shell out some cash to get a job or make some money, run for the hills because this is a scam.

 Investing in yourself to become more marketable is one thing, payment in exchange for a job is an entirely different story.